RedHatProductSecurity/security-data-guidelines/docs/vex.md

 ```

 #### Product Fix Status
-The `product_status` includes the following fix statuses:
+The `product_status` object includes the following fix statuses:

 * `fixed`: Contains the same fixed component versions and other details (product_tree objects) that the are reported fixed
-for a given CVE
+for a given CVE.
-* `known_affected`: Confirmation that the specific component and product is affected by a particular CVE
+* `known_affected`: Confirmation that the specific component and product is affected by a particular CVE.
-* `known_not_affected`: Confirmation that the specific component and product is not affected by a particular CVE
+* `known_not_affected`: Confirmation that the specific component and product is not affected by a particular CVE.
 * `under_investigation`: Information that the Red Hat Product Security team is verifying the applicability and impact of
-a specific CVE to the specific component and product
+a specific CVE to the specific component and product.

 Compressed down, a `product_status` object that included products of each category, would look like: